 The Act on Covered Bonds entered into force on 4 March 2008.
-To date only a few licenses to issue covered bonds have been granted under the Act on Covered Bonds and there are no precedents on how its provisions will be interpreted or applied by Icelandic courts or administrative authorities.
+To date only a few licenses to issue covered bonds have been granted under the Act on Covered Bonds and there are limited precedents on how its provisions will be interpreted or applied by Icelandic courts or administrative authorities.
 The preparatory works to the Act on Covered Bonds give limited guidance and the system of covered bonds secured by the cover pool lacks any clear analogues in Icelandic law that would allow for clear conclusions in respect of the Act on Covered Bonds, the covered bonds or the cover pool.

-A decline in the price of real estate and the housing market could affect the Issuer's ability to perform its obligations under the Covered Bonds.
+A decline in the price of real estate and the housing market could affect the Issuer's ability to perform its obligations under the Covered Bonds residential property in which that borrower subsequently resides or may be mortgage loans made to a borrower for the purchase of that residential property for investment, rental or other purposes.

 The Cover Pool which will secure the Covered Bonds is comprised of mortgage loans secured on residential property which, at the date of this Base Prospectus, are located in Iceland.
-These residential mortgage loans may be loans originally made to a borrower for the purpose of buying, constructing, altering or refinancing a residential property in which that borrower then or subsequently resides or may be mortgage loans made to a borrower for the purchase of that residential property for investment, rental or other purposes.
+These residential mortgage loans may be loans originally made to a borrower for the purpose of buying, constructing, altering or refinancing a